0xNineteen/blog.md/lps-v2/index.md

 ```
 [ref](https://github.com/drift-labs/protocol-v2/blob/2e44f98f6e49e1325bdc80d129037aeab2891e41/programs/drift/src/controller/position.rs#L372)

+*Note:* the amm also gets a slice of the opposite side of the trade too since we divide by sqrt_k.

-Notice how the fees are directly incorporated into the quote_asset_amount of the position (ie, the cost basis of the position) so the LP will likely be short at the top or long at the bottom.
+Also notice how the fees are directly incorporated into the quote_asset_amount of the position (ie, the cost basis of the position) so the LP will likely be short at the top or long at the bottom when they recieve their position.

 An interesting fact is that because the number of lp tokens minted increases sqrt_k through addition, users take on positions
 proportional to how much liquidity they provide to the AMM.
 This also means that when we initialize an AMM with sqrt_k, we are also deciding